 The majority of modern-era copper cookware is lined with stainless steel instead of tin because steel stands up better to high-heat cooking and rough cleaning.
 But stainless steel is not a perfect lining material either — it’s “sticky,” meaning that food tends to adhere to it when you cook.
 And steel-lined copper pots and pans top out at 2.5mm of total thickness, which means you’re missing out on the qualities of thick copper that’s 3mm thick or more.

 How do you retin a pan?

-The process entails removing any trace of old tin and re-applying a layer of molten tin.
+The process entails removing a much of the old tin as possible and re-applying a layer of molten tin.
 This takes intense heat, specialty tools and chemicals, protective gear, and skill.
 Most importantly, the tin needs to be exceptionally pure — 99% pure or better — to be “food-grade” as a cooking surface.

 How do you know if a pan needs to be retinned?

 In my experience, tin wears out in two ways.